 The exhibition has been realized within the framework of a three-year-long programmatic cooperation between the Museum and the Embassy of the Federal Republic of Germany in Athens.

-Οn the same day, selected archival material from the recently acquired “Ioannis Lambros Archive” of the J.M.G. will be presented, inaugurating this significant archival collection.
+Οn the same day, selected archival material from the recently acquired “Ioannis Lambros Archive” of the J.M.G. were presented, inaugurating this significant archival collection.

 The exhibition will be hosted by the Jewish Museum of Greece from January 23 until October 4, 2019.